mikasa-xt/github-portfolio/README.md

-# github-portfolio
+# GitHub Portfolio
-Personal repository for tracking my learning, projects, and interests in computer science.

-# Hello, I am Bulgan-Erdene Erdenebat

-Welcome to my GitHub portfolio.

-This repository is a personal space where I keep track of my learning, projects, and interests related to computer science and technology.
-It reflects my progress over time and will continue to evolve as I gain more experience.
+This repository is a personal portfolio used to track my learning, projects, and interests in computer science.
+It reflects my progress over time and will continue to be updated as I gain more experience and knowledge.

----

-# A Bit About Me
+## About Me

+Hello, my name is Bulgan-Erdene Erdenebat.
-I am a first-year Computer Science student at the University of South Wales.
+I am a first-year **Computer Science** student at the **University of South Wales**.

-I am still early in my journey, but I am consistent and open to learning new tools, ideas, and technologies.
+I am still at an early stage of my learning journey, but I am consistent, motivated, and open to learning new tools, ideas, and technologies.
+This portfolio helps me document my development and reflect on my progress.

----

 ## Current Focus

+I am currently focusing on:
 - Studying Computer Science at university
-- Learning programming
+- Learning programming fundamentals
 - Practising problem-solving and logical thinking

-This space will be updated regularly as I learn new things and work on new projects.
+This repository will be updated regularly as I learn new concepts and work on new projects.

----

 ## Skills

 ### Technical Skills
-- Python (basic – preferred language)
+- Python (basic level – preferred language)
 - Programming fundamentals
 - Problem-solving

 ### Soft Skills
 - Adaptability
-- Problem-solving
 - Willingness to learn

----
+- Logical thinking

 ## Personal Interests

 - Music and musical instruments
 - Gaming
 - Anime
 - Technology and computers

----

 ## Future Goals

 My long-term goal is to work in the gaming industry.
-I am open to learning anything that will help me reach this goal, including programming, game development, and related technologies.
+I am open to learning any skills that will help me achieve this goal, including programming, game development, and other related technologies.

 ---